-The Track to be closed on the Friday before the meeting.
-Practice to be allowed to the people who pre-book (and pay) for the event by the Friday before the national meeting.
+Tracks should be closed on the Friday before the meeting.
+Practice to be allowed to the people who prebook (and pay) for the events by the Friday before the national.

 People who NO NOT pre-book will not be allowed to enter the practice day.
-Online booking will close and 10pm on the Friday night.